 Or head off to the Vale of Glamorgan

 There’s plenty to keep you occupied in the Vale of Glamorgan, with its rugged coastline and rolling, bucolic interior.
-Just across the water from Cardiff lies Penarth, home to Michelin-starred restaurant James Sommerin, and the Fig Tree, housed in a beautifully converted Victorian beach pavilion.
-There’s also a traditional pier, complete with a charming Art Deco pavilion, housing a cinema, gallery and café.
+Just across the water from Cardiff lies Penarth, which is home to a traditional pier, complete with a charming Art Deco pavilion, housing a cinema, gallery and cafe.

 Nearby Cosmeston Lakes Country Park, a tranquil nature reserve, is a great place for a gentle stroll.
 More energetic walkers can stride out on the Glamorganshire Heritage Coast path, maybe taking a detour for lunch at the Plough & Harrow in Monknash, with its attractive garden and huge fireplace.
-Or maybe refuel at the curiously named Pelican, overlooking the ruins of Ogmore Castle, and the stepping stones across the river Ogmore, and heading off for a hike to Merthyr Mawr sand dunes to work off all that good food.
+Or maybe refuel at The Watermill, near the ruins of Ogmore Castle, and the stepping stones across the river Ogmore, before heading off for a hike to Merthyr Mawr sand dunes to work off all that good food.